 theme “Hydro-Dynamics” had student participants from 10 public schools and 10 private schools selected across the country.

-According to the Hajia Samira Jibri, President NAPPS FCT Chapter in her Keynote address said that “NAPPS had always been supportive of this programme since inception, as the world had become digital world and it became imperative that they built the knowledge base of their young students in science and technology for them to able to compete favorably with their counterparts all over the world”.
+According to the Hajia Samira Jibri, President NAPPS FCT Chapter in her Keynote address said that “NAPPS has supported this programme since inception, as the world has become digital world and it becomes imperative that we build the knowledge base of our young students in science and technology for them to able to compete favorably with their counterparts all over the world”.